Here are some of the various other projects I’ve done…

 Nude on Sand was a free-form folk duo: me (vocals, guitar) and Håvard Volden (guitar).
 We released the album “Nude on Sand” in 2012.
 My friend Kyrre Laastad described the music: “Taku Sugimoto, Shirley Collins, Lou Reed and Diamanda Galas meets up to share blood, and the blood hits the ground to become a little weed called Nude on Sand”.

 I have also played in a few bands (a long, long time ago…search for Folding For Air or Shellyz Raven if you dare) and composed music for a few theatre and dance pieces. i have also created sound installations, most notably Innocence is kinky (2012) at Henie Onstad Kunstsenter.
 Innocence is kinky is a 25 minute long sound and light installation.

-I’ve also written two books:
+I’ve also written three books:

 I’ve also written lots of articles, essays and music reviews, although I no longer have time to write much beyond music.
 Hopefully that will change in the future.

 You can only read one of my books in English at this time, but if you’re a publisher, please translate my other ones.
 Otherwise I’d have to say: There’s so much amazing literature out there, so I’d recommend books by these excellent writers instead: Chris Kraus, Maggie Nelson, Clarice Lispector, Elfriede Jelinek, Anne Carson, Irena Haiduk, etc. etc. etc.